 Check what is already configured

---show-origin prints the file the value came from. --show-scope shows whether it was system, global, local, worktree, or command.
+git config --list --show-origin --show-scope--show-origin prints the file the value came from. --show-scope shows whether it was system, global, local, worktree, or command.
 Git config is layered — a repository value can override your global one.

 Commit identity